Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Fixed exposure** allows bypassing the autoexposure algorithm and fixing a value, useful for astrophotography where auto-exposure performs poorly.
 In this case you have to enter the exposure time or delay (between 0x0030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
 - **Pretty border mode** generates 160x144 images with a fancy border like the Game Boy Camera.
 You can make your own with the tools provided to generate C-files.

+Options are cumulatives, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
+Yes, it would be a mess.

 # Example of test images with a stuffed fox
 ![comparison](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Comparison.png)